User Interview Template

 What is a user interview?

-User interviews are a UX research technique in which researchers ask the user questions about a topic.
-They allow your team to quickly and easily collect user data, and learn more about your users.
+User interviews are a UX research technique where researchers ask users questions about a topic.
+You can use the User Interview Template to prepare your questions and take note of the interviewee’s responses.
+It allows your team to quickly and easily collect user data, and it’s also a great way to learn more about who uses your product.

 When to conduct user interviews

-In general, organizations conduct user interviews to gather background data, to understand how people use technology, to take a snapshot of how users interact with a product, to understand user objectives and motivations, and to find users’ pain points.
+Product teams, UX designers and writers gather background data to understand how people use technology.
+It’s a way to take a snapshot of how users interact with a product, understand user objectives and motivations, and find users’ pain points.

 Who should implement the User Interview template